Warzone2100/warzone2100/doc/js-events.md

 An event that is run sometimes when an object, which was marked by an object label, which was reset through `resetLabel()` to subscribe for events, goes from not seen to seen.
-An event that is run sometimes when an objectm  goes from not seen to seen.
+An event that is run sometimes when an object goes from not seen to seen.
 First parameter is **game object** doing the seeing, the next the game object being seen.

 ## eventGroupSeen(viewer, groupId)